 If you’re a Commonwealth citizen coming to Jersey for a working holiday, you don’t need a

-work permit, but you will have to obtain entry clearance before arriving in Jersey.
+work permit, but you will have to get entry clearance before arriving in Jersey.

 Everyone else will require a